 So, how can you make fried shrimp healthier and safer?
 Should you be worried about the mercury content?
 We’ll address these questions (and others) below, so read on!

 Fried shrimp is safe during pregnancy.
 However, we don’t recommend deep-fried shrimp, since deep-fried foods tend to absorb more oil than regular or direct pan-frying or sautéing.

-According to the USDA, the safe minimum internal temperature for shrimp is 145 °F (62.8 °C) (source: USDA).
+According to the USDA, the safe minimum internal temperature for cooked shrimp is 145 °F (62.8 °C) (source: USDA).
 The FDA advises that shrimp should be safe when it is pearly and opaque (source: FDA).

 When batter or breading is added to fried shrimp, it can be harder to judge whether or not the shrimp is cooked.
-In such a case, using a thermometer is your safest option.
+In such a case, using a meat thermometer is your safest option.